 ASIC’s Money Smart site has these tips on spending less money for more Christmas enjoyment.

 Buy at Auction If you’ve done your price comparisons, have good discipline, you can save even more by buying your items through auction.
-The biggest auction site in Australia is Grays Online and then there is of course eBay.
+The biggest auction site in Australia is Grays and then there is of course eBay.

 Use cashback sites Instead of going to the merchant’s site directly, you go to it through the website of a cashback service.
 Some examples are Cash Rewards and Qwibble.